Pennsylvania State University, B.S.

 Reformed Theological Seminary, MDiv

 About Dr. Cara

-Dr. Robert J. Cara is the Hugh and Sallie Reaves Professor of New Testament at RTS-Charlotte and Provost and Chief Academic Officer for the RTS institution.
+Dr. Robert J. Cara is the Hugh and Sallie Reaves Professor of New Testament at RTS Charlotte and Provost and Chief Academic Officer for the RTS institution.
 He has been a professor at RTS since 1993.
 Dr. Cara was an engineer for seven years before the Lord re-directed him toward seminary.
 As a former college basketball player for Penn State-Capitol, he has developed a reputation as an energetic and challenging classroom teacher, and he is a personable scholar who is very student oriented.

 In addition to the traditional New Testament topics, Dr. Cara’s academic interests include relating the New Testament to Reformed Theology, creeds, hermeneutics, Second Temple Judaism documents, and narrative criticism.
 In addition to numerous book reviews and articles, he has written a commentary on 1 & 2 Thessalonians and a book critiquing the New Perspective on Paul.
 Currently, Dr. Cara is working on a commentary for the book of Hebrews in the Mentor Commentary series.
-Dr. Cara has several courses available on RTS iTunes U and the RTS Mobile app, which can be listened to for free.
+Dr. Cara has several courses available on the RTS Mobile app, which can be listened to for free.

 As an ordained minister in the Associate Reformed Presbyterian Church, Dr. Cara has been very involved at both the presbytery and synod levels.
 He is a former vice-moderator of the denomination and for several years was the chairman of the denominational Inter-Church Relations Committee.
 He preaches regularly in the Charlotte area.